ErenGulenoglu/A-Dream-of-The-Nine/Campaign - Without A Sound/Items/Diary of Assassin.md

 ***Chapter II – The End of the World, The End of the Kingdom***

 	“When the Alf Tree burned, Lord Vincentas returned to Forlornwoods.
-He saw the madness in King Galvynn II, and foresaw his death against the elves.
+He saw the madness in King Galvyn II, and foresaw his death against the elves.
 He gave me one final task: go to Ewyngard as a trusted envoy, and kill the king’s children to plunge the realm into a succession crisis.
 I obeyed.
 I learned the guards’ patterns, studied the castle’s rhythms.
 Then the king died in battle.
 Chaos reigned.
 That night, I wore the face of a slain guard and entered the children's chambers.
 I left no trace.
 I have killed enemies of the House before—but this time, I buried my blade in shame.
 I hid it in the bell of the Church of the Raven.
 Only the gods may judge me.”

 ***Chapter III – The End?***